schmidb/AI-EAF/executive-summary.md

 The AI-EAF provides the strategic framework to initiate this critical transformation journey.
 We recommend beginning with an organizational readiness assessment across the six dimensions to establish your baseline and identify priority initiatives.

+Tap into the strategic expertise of [**Markus Schmidberger**](https://www.linkedin.com/in/schmidberger/), a seasoned advisor in engineering transformation and AI & Data integration.
+If your organization is looking to implement the AI-EAF framework, Markus can help you chart the right course—with proven insight and trusted partner consultants to support execution.

 ---

-*For a detailed exploration of the framework, implementation guidance, and assessment tools, please review the complete AI-EAF documentation.*
+*For a detailed exploration of the framework, implementation guidance, and assessment tools, please review the complete AI-EAF framework documentation.*